elad-bar/playarr/docs/features/processing-manager-registry.md

 4. Refactor `BaseIPTVProcessingManager.js` to use context
 5. Refactor `AGTVProcessingManager.js` and `XtreamProcessingManager.js`
 6. Review and update `TMDBProcessingManager.js` if needed
-7. Update `BaseJob.js` to use registry
+7. Update `BaseJobWithSaveCoordinator.js` to use registry (not `BaseJob.js`)
 8. Update `SyncIPTVProviderTitlesJob.js` and `ProviderTitlesMonitorJob.js` execute methods
-9. Initialize registry in `index.js`
+9. Initialize registry in `index.js` (reference existing TMDB processing manager singleton)
 10. Update `ProvidersManager.js` to maintain registry

 ## Key Considerations